A time-tested traditional Christmas cake recipe which is filled with homemade fruit preserve, as well as nuts, raisins brandy and treacle.

 - 1 tablespoon lemon juice

 - 1/2 tsp almond or vanilla extract or 1 tablespoon citrus blossom water

 - 2 cups icing sugar

 - 1 tbsp blossom water, or more if needed

 - 1 tbsp lemon juice

 - Whisk the butter and sugar together until it's light, pale and fluffy.

-- Add brandy and treacle (or carob syrup or grape molasses)
+- Add the eggs, one at a time, until incorporated.
+Then add the brandy and treacle (or carob syrup or grape molasses)

-- Sift the flour and add all the other ingredients to flour and mix well.
-Add to butter.
+- Sift the flour and add all the other dry ingredients to flour and mix well.

-- Pre-heat oven at 180 degrees C and bake the cake for about 1 hour or until after inserting a knife or a cocktail stick, it comes out dry and clean.
+- Pre-heat the oven to 180o C and bake the cake for about 1 hour or until after inserting a knife in the centre, it comes out dry and clean.